cheuklau/sre-hands-on-interview/README.md

 ## Introduction

 This repository contains a series of hands-on interview questions for DevOps/SRE interview candidates.
-Each question simulates relatively common scenarios that a DevOps/SRE might encounter when running a production environment.
-The interview candidate should be able to assess the situation using the provided monitoring tools, and triage the problem to get critical services back online.
+Each question simulates common scenarios that a DevOps/SRE might encounter when running a production environment.
+The interviewee candidate should be able to assess the situation using the provided monitoring tools, and triage the problem to get critical services back online.
 Follow-up questions should focus on monitoring, infrastructure changes or automation strategies to prevent future occurrences of the same problem.

 ## Scenario 1